ssokolova/copilot-testing/labs.md

 ![initial test](./images/ct32.png?raw=true "initial test")

-7. Folllowing the TDD methodology, let's next create the minimum code to make this test pass.
+8. Folllowing the TDD methodology, let's next create the minimum code to make this test pass.
 We can use Copilot for that.
 Make sure the *StudentTest.java* file is open in the editor, and then use this prompt to create the code.
 ```
 (in the separate Chat interface)
 Referencing #editor, create a student class with verbose comments.
 ```
 ![output of query to create student class with comments](./images/ct35.png?raw=true "output of query to create student class with comments")

-8. As we did before, hover over the output, insert the code into a new file.
+9. As we did before, hover over the output, insert the code into a new file.
 Then save it as **src/main/java/com/example/Student.java**

 ![saving student file](./images/ct36.png?raw=true "saving student file")

 10. Finally, let's run the test again and it should pass.
 ```
+mvn test
 ```
 ![run test and see it pass](./images/ct37.png?raw=true "run test and see it pass")